 LAPIN, HOWARD S. PAPERS, 1956-70.
 0.4 cu. ft.
 Research associate for the Institute for Urban Studies at the University of Pennsylvania in the 1960s.
 Papers include writings by Lapin about his research of traffic patterns and congestion, highway finance, and transportation problems.
 Includes a manuscript draft of his book Structuring the Journey to Work, written in 1962.
 Ms91-058.

 LASSMANN, EDITH, BROCHURES AND PHOTOGRAPHS.
 1.0 cu. ft.
 International Archive of Women in Architecture.
 Architect of Vienna, Austria.
 Materials include two brochures of a hospital and of her architectural firm; an article, "Das Frauenstudium an den Technischen Hochschuelen Wien und Graz", from Frauenstudium und Akademische Frauenarbeit in Osterreich; and photographs of her designs of a hydroelectric plant in the Austrian Alps and of a children's center in Vienna.
 Part of IAWA Small Collections.
 Ms2009-054.

 LATHROP, HARRIET ELIZA (1857-?).
 REMINISCENCES, ca. 1937.
 0.1 cu. ft.
 Born in New York, moved to Tazewell County, Virginia, with her husband, a mining engineer, in 1881 when he was sent to open up the Pocahontas Coal Field by the Norfolk and Western Railway Company.
 Reminiscences recount her experiences in Virginia from 1881 until her return to New York in 1885, the formation of the Pocahontas Coal Field and the town of Pocahontas, Virginia, and the explosion of the coal mines in March 1884.
 Includes a forward written by her daughter, Helen Lathrop Thompson.
 Ms88-011.

 LAWRIE, ARCHER (1902-1995).
 SHEET MUSIC COLLECTION, 1879-1935.
 0.6 cu. ft.
 Sculptor, native of New Jersey.
 Collection of vocal arrangements, piano scores, opera librettos and sacred songs by Chopin, Bach, Schubert, and Haydn, and other classical composers, as well as popular songs of the late 19th and early 20th centuries.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms1970-004.

 LAY, EDITH HALSEY.
 INVITATION, 1894.
 0.1 cu. ft.
 Invitation from President and Mrs. Grover Cleveland for Lay to attend receptions at the White House.
 Ms94-009.